awwaiid/thelackthereof/Deploy_First,_Depth_First.md

 ---
 title: Deploy_First,_Depth_First
-createdAt: 2017-01-22T14:07-05:00
+createdAt: 2017-01-22T16:23-05:00
-editedAt: 2017-01-22T14:39-05:00
+editedAt: 2017-01-22T16:23-05:00
 ---

+Common project risks:
+* Breaking existing functionality
+* Not building the "right" thing
+* Specified wrong
+* Implemented wrong
+* Not handling data scale
+* Difficult deploy
+* Difficult rollback
+* Taking longer than expected to develop
+* Developing without value being delivered

 == Deploy First ==

 The first thing you should do when working on a project is deploy.
 Then you know that you can do it with the existing code.

 The second thing you should do when working on a project is to write a stub of what you are doing, prove that it doesn't cause a regression (wrap it in a beta-flag if need be), and then deploy.

-Here's what usually happens: You wait until the end to deploy.
-Then you realize that you can't deploy, because you need a new database or because your deploy script doesn't work or because this is a new service that has never been deployed before.
+Here's what usually happens: You wait until the end of the project to deploy.
+Then you realize that you can't deploy, because you need a new database or because your deploy script doesn't work or because this is a new service that has never been deployed before and you simply don't know how.
 So you start working on deploying it into a staging environment.
 But then you have to go around and build a staging environment and get all of your stuff working there.
 Then you test.
 But you STILL can't deploy to production, and you don't know how long it will take.
 So finally you get your prod stuff set up and deploy, 2 weeks after you intended to be done with the project.

 So let's flip this.
 Work out how to deploy null code, zero changes, into prod.
 If there is no real code, there can be no real errors, so you don't need to put it into staging first.
 Next put it into staging, since you'll need that in the future.
-Now you know exactly how much labor it will take to get your thing into production – none.
+Now you know exactly how much labor it will take to get your thing into production - none.

 Typical way:
 * Get it running on your machine, working pretty well
 * Put in a PR
-* Help get it running on someone elses machine, working pretty well
+* Help get it running on someone else's machine, working pretty well
 * Iterate a bit
 * Try to get it running on staging
 * Iterate a bit, working with QA or other stakeholders via staging